 Fabbrica Europa is therefore not only a laboratory but a permanent forum for the study of contemporary arts – a meeting ground for the most diverse identities and cultural traditions.

-In January 2003, the Associazione Fabbrica Europa, Fondazione Pontedera Teatro and Associazione Music Pool came together (in agreement with their public funders: the Regione Toscana, Provincia di Firenze and Comune di Firenze) to create a new not-for-profit organisation called the Fondazione Fabbrica Europa per le arti contemporanee – F.F.E.A.C.
+In January 2003, Associazione Fabbrica Europa (currently Centro di Creazione e Cultura APS), Fondazione Pontedera Teatro (today Fondazione per la Cultura Pontedera) and Associazione Music Pool came together (in agreement with the public funders Regione Toscana, Provincia di Firenze and Comune di Firenze) to create a new not-for-profit organisation called Fondazione Fabbrica Europa per le arti contemporanee – FFEAC.

 The Fondazione exists to promote the relationship between creativity and production.
 It introduces new research processes and works to translate its projects into innovative sources of employment.
 It makes the contemporary recognisable as the natural development of identity and local tradition.
 It draws the public closer to the artist and contemporary art-forms as means of investigating a common contemporary identity.
 In this way it aims to create an impact that is not solely artistic but also profoundly social.
 It furthers the cooperation between civic society and institutions in building and implementing a cultural politics, and offering services in the area of artistic production and its associated labour market.